Shusz/discordjs-v14-template/README.md

 ## What is this

 A simple discord.js v14 template w/ (slash) command & event handler.
 Will probably be used for my projects.
-Everyone is free to use this, but i have no time to actually offer support to anyone, so no.
+Everyone is free to use this.
+I'm happy to provide support for beginners- please open an issue (preferred) or DM me on discord: hexlocation#0887.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/)</sup>